Connect with others who understand.

 Mites

 Microscopic bugs called mites live on most people’s skin and in their hair follicles.
 Mites are usually harmless and not noticeable, but if you have too many, you can develop demodicosis.
 This condition leads to itchy, sensitive skin that could cause a crawling sensation.
-Demodicosis can occur if your immune system isn’t functioning well, which may be common for people with lupus.

 Nerve Damage

 Irritated nerves can lead to occipital neuralgia, which can cause tingling or shooting pain on one side of the scalp.
 This condition isn’t directly due to lupus, but it may be a result of nerve damage from other lupus complications.
-If the crawling sensation also feels painful, you should talk to your doctor to rule out nerve damage.
+If the crawling sensation also feels painful, talk to your doctor to rule out nerve damage.

 Medication Side Effect

 Some MyLupusTeam members develop this skin symptom when they take certain drugs.
 One member wrote, “I get that crawling sensation with certain pain medications.”
 Another replied, “If I take any opioid medication, I get the same reaction.
-Have not needed any in years, but always had that reaction with the creepy crawly … hated it.”
+Have not needed any in years but always had that reaction with the creepy crawly … hated it.”

 Light Sensitivity